contents

-This post will explore four real-world examples of LLM hallucinations and other failures that can occur in LLM-powered products in the wild, such as prompt injection and out-of-scope usage scenarios.
+This post will explore four real-world examples of LLM hallucinations and other failures that can occur in LLM-powered products in the wild, such as jailbreaks and out-of-scope usage scenarios.
 These LLM failures make good examples for developers, AI engineers, and product managers to learn from.

 Each case highlights critical gaps that can occur when working with LLM-powered applications from development to production.
 We will explore what went wrong and suggest how to avoid these pitfalls.